 Information regarding dosage limits/suggestions.

 The leaflet should advise the purchaser that one recommended serving size is 5mg or less.
-The leaflet should advise “start low, go slow” and explain that the consumer should start with a wait one to two hours
+The leaflet should advise “start low, go slow” and explain that the consumer should start with a single serving and wait one to two hours prior to consuming a second serving in order to titrate to the desired effect.

 Warnings that consumption is only allowed by those that are 21 and over